• Skip to primary navigation

 Of those Africans who arrived in the United States, nearly half came from two regions: Senegambia, the area comprising the Senegal and Gambia Rivers and the land between them, or today’s Senegal, Gambia, Guinea-Bissau and Mali; and west-central Africa, including what is now Angola, Congo, the Democratic Republic of

-See also What is the symbol of Guadeloupe?
+See also What is the latitude of Trinidad?

 Who started slavery in Africa?